Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Discussion

 In the transient regime, a master equation for the partial trace depends explicitly on time owing to the evolution of the fast degrees of freedom.
 After relaxation of them, we obtain a time-independent master equation, and that is what we calculate in adiabatic elimination.
-In this view, we note a similarity to non-positivity in the Redfield equation, which is derived by making the Born-Markov approximation to a system-environment Hamiltonian under the condition of an initial separable state \cite{Breuer02}.
+In this view, we note a similarity to nonpositivity in the Redfield equation.
 The Redfield equation with the asymptotic time-independent coefficient violates (complete) positivity.
-On the other hand, positivity is restored by taking into account time-dependence of the coefficient as shown in \cite{Whitney08,Hartmann20}.
+On the other hand, positivity is restored by taking into account time-dependence of the coefficient as shown in \cite{Maniscalco04,Whitney08,Hartmann20}.
 The same should hold true in the composite Lindblad systems discussed in this paper.
-In Appendix \ref{app:exactCP}, this expectation is confirmed for the qudit system in Sec.$\,$\ref{sec:Diag} by calculating the exact master equation for the partial trace with a separable initial state.
+In Appendix \ref{app:exactCP}, this expectation is confirmed for the qudit system in Sec.$\,$\ref{sec:Diag} by computing the exact master equation for the partial trace with a product initial state.
+The non-Lindblad generators found in this paper can thus be considered as a signature of non-Markovianianity \cite{Rivas14,Breuer16}, in the sense that they must be associated with particular past evolution in the transient regime.
 While the analytic structure of the complete positivity violation is similar between higher-order adiabatic elimination and the Redfield equation, the geometric picture is not applicable to the latter.
-We will discuss below that it provides us with a clear interpretation of the non-positive evolution.
+We discuss below that it provides us with a clear interpretation of the nonpositive evolution.